Erie, Pennsylvania: 2020 census

+2010 census

 As of the 2010 United States census, 101,786 people, 40,913 households, and 22,915 families were residing in the city.
 Its 44,790 housing units averaged a vacancy rate of 8%.
 Erie has long been declining in population due to the departure of factories and dependent businesses.
 The city has lost about 40,000 people since the early 1960s, allowing Allentown to claim the position as Pennsylvania's third-largest city behind Philadelphia and Pittsburgh.

 Erie's population had a balanced distribution across all age groups, with a median age of 34.
 About 13% of families and 19% of the population lived below the poverty line.
 Most of the people who reside in Erie are of European descent.

 Since the 1980s, the International Institute of Erie (IIE), founded in 1919, has helped with the resettlement of refugees from Bosnia, Eritrea, Ghana, Iraq, Kosovo, Liberia, Nepal, Bhutan, Myanmar, Somalia, Sudan, Romania, Russia, Syria, and Vietnam.
 The inclusion of refugees in Erie's community enhances religious diversity and fosters community events, including cultural festivals and other celebrations.